Ronrudy/Hospital-Management-System/README.md

 * Git: used for controlling and tracking changes in the project codebase
 * Github: hosting service for Git repositories

-# HOW TO RUN THIS PROJECT
+# How to run this project
 * Install Python(3.7.6) (Dont Forget to Tick Add to Path while installing Python)
 * Open Terminal and Execute Following Commands : pip install django==3.0.5